thurgoodj34xr/cupid-code-demo/README.md

 ```

 Once node is installed, make sure to add it as a alias to use it via terminal/console.
-To check that you did this correclty, run `npm --version`
+To check that you did this correctly, run `npm --version`

 ### Install yarn